IT Risk Register: How to Identify, Track, and Mitigate Technology Risks Across Your Organization

 Step 1: Configure the Risk Calculator

 In Virima Admin settings, define the numeric scales for probability and impact scoring.
-Align these with your organization’s existing risk tolerance thresholds, if they exist, or adopt the standard 1–5 scale as a baseline.
+Align these with your organization’s existing risk tolerance thresholds, or adopt the standard 1 to 5 scale as a baseline.

 Step 2: Define Risk Categories and Ownership

-Determine which risk types are most relevant to your environment and assign risk owners by domain — security risks to the CISO, infrastructure risks to the infrastructure lead, vendor risks to the procurement or vendor management team.
+Determine which risk types are most relevant to your environment.
+Assign risk owners by domain: security risks to the CISO, infrastructure risks to the infrastructure lead, and vendor risks to the procurement or vendor management team.

 Step 3: Populate the Initial Register